Skip to main content

 See configure your environment for a full reference on manual configuration.

-Ona Automations Ready to scale up?
-Start multiple tasks from the home page using Cmd+Enter (Ctrl+Enter on Windows/Linux) to keep agents working in parallel while you review results.
-For recurring workflows, set up automations to run agents on triggers like new issues or pull requests.
-Get started with one of our templates:
+Ona Automations Start multiple tasks from the home page using Cmd+Enter (Ctrl+Enter on Windows/Linux).
+Each task gets its own environment, so agents work in parallel without file conflicts.
+When you’re ready to automate that on a schedule, set up Automations to run agents on triggers like new issues or pull requests:

 Tips